A college student looks to her young student as she tutors him in math.

 Does a side hustle affect student financial aid eligibility?

 Be mindful that income from your job could affect your financial aid eligibility.
-Free Application for Federal Student Aid (FAFSA) determines your financial aid eligibility using your Expected Family Contribution (EFC).
-According to the U.S. Department of Education, EFC combines many factors, including your family’s taxed and untaxed income.
-There’s a chance that the money from your side hustle can affect these numbers.
-Most colleges have financial aid advisors; visiting with an advisor before deciding to earn extra income is a good idea.
+Free Application for Federal Student Aid (FAFSA) determines your financial aid eligibility using the Student Aid Index (previously called the Expected Family Contribution).
+The Student Aid Index combines many factors, including your family’s taxed and untaxed income.
+There's a chance that the money from your side hustle can affect these numbers.
+The SAI for 2024-2025 includes a $9,410 “income protection allowance” for students.
+That means students can earn $9,410 per year without affecting their eligibility for financial aid.

 Was this article helpful?